 After a water intrusion event, it is crucial to check the condition of HVAC ductwork and attic and wall insulation.
 Sitting water can not only cause mold in these areas but can also trigger wood rot if waterlogged insulation material remains in contact with hard surfaces.
 When in the ductwork, water damage can deteriorate an HVAC’s unit ability to effectively circulate air throughout the home.
 Further, the property may have a lingering musty odor that is more noticeable as the unit runs.
 It is not just major water intrusion that causes problems either.
 Small leaks in the roof can lead to the need for water damage restoration.
 Nashville is known for sudden storms and tornado activity in the spring and summer, so homeowners should check for these types of issues at the beginning and end of each season.

 Damage, rot, and mold growth is not limited to areas that make direct initial contact with moisture.
-Mold remediation in Nashville also means checking that water has not migrated to hidden areas, such as under floorboards or into the wall.
+Preventing mold remediation in Nashville, also means checking that water has not migrated to hidden areas, such as under floorboards or into the wall.
 Moisture here, especially during the hot and sticky summers of the south, can spread throughout the home, often without showing evidence of damage until it is too late.
-Technicians from Rytech stress that water damage does not have to be visible to be harmful.
+Water restoration specialists from Rytech stress that water damage does not have to be visible to be harmful.

 When damage happens

-Because of the potential adverse health effects of mold, homeowners are encouraged to identify water intrusion and quickly begin the process of mold remediation.
+Because of the potential adverse health effects of mold, homeowners are encouraged to identify water intrusion and quickly begin the process of mold removal and remediation.
 Nashville’s Rytech is available 24/7 and employs the area’s most experienced IICRC-certified technicians.
-This ensures that service providers are fully up-to-date on inspection, cleaning, and restoration standards including environmental assessment and decontamination.
+This ensures that service providers are fully up-to-date on water damage cleaning standards including environmental assessment and decontamination.

 Once a homeowner contacts Rytech Nashville, they will be matched with a specialist who will provide an on-site assessment and make recommendations on how to reverse the damage.
-The technician will explain to the homeowner their findings and answer any questions regarding service and timeline.
+The technician will explain to the homeowner their findings during the water damage inspection and answer any questions regarding service and timeline.
 Once work begins, the site will be monitored and evaluated daily for both progress and structural integrity.
 No project is complete until it is deemed “Rytech Dry” by the project manager.